 by other applications that have the

 Insufficient input validation is one of the most common security problems affecting applications, regardless of what platform they run on.
-Android does have platform-level countermeasures that reduce the exposure of applications to input validation issues and you should use those features where possible.
-Also note that selection of type-safe languages tends to reduce the likelihood of input validation issues.
+Android has platform-level countermeasures that reduce the exposure of applications to input validation issues, and you should use those features where possible.
+Also note that the selection of type-safe languages tends to reduce the likelihood of input validation issues.

-If you are using native code, then any data read from files, received over the network, or received from an IPC has the potential to introduce a security issue.
+If you are using native code, any data read from files, received over the network, or received from an IPC has the potential to introduce a security issue.
 The most common problems are buffer overflows, use after free, and off-by-one errors.
-Android provides a number of technologies like ASLR and DEP that reduce the exploitability of these errors, but they do not solve the underlying problem.
-You can prevent these vulneratbilities by careful handling pointers and managing buffers.
+Android provides a number of technologies like ASLR and DEP that reduce the exploitability of these errors, but they don't solve the underlying problem.
+You can prevent these vulnerabilities by carefully handling pointers and managing buffers.

 If you are using data within queries that are submitted to an SQL database or a content provider, SQL injection may be an issue.
 The best defense is to use parameterized queries, as is discussed in the above section about content providers.
 Limiting permissions to read-only or write-only can also reduce the potential for harm related to SQL injection.

-If you cannot use the security features above, we strongly recommend the use of well-structured data formats and verifying that the data conforms to the expected format.
-While blacklisting of characters or character-replacement can be an effective strategy, these techniques are error-prone in practice and should be avoided when possible.
+If you can't use the security features above, you should make sure to use well-structured data formats and verify that the data conforms to the expected format.
+While blacklisting of characters or character-replacement can be an effective strategy, these techniques are error prone in practice and should be avoided when possible.

 In general, the best approach for user data security is to minimize the use of APIs that access sensitive or personal user data.
-If you have access to user data and can avoid storing or transmitting the information, do not store or transmit the data.
-Finally, consider if there is a way that your application logic can be implemented using a hash or non-reversible form of the data.
-For example, your application might use the hash of an an email address as a primary key, to avoid transmitting or storing the email address.
+If you have access to user data and can avoid storing or transmitting it, don't store or transmit the data.
+Consider if there is a way that your application logic can be implemented using a hash or non-reversible form of the data.
+For example, your application might use the hash of an email address as a primary key to avoid transmitting or storing the email address.
 This reduces the chances of inadvertently exposing data, and it also reduces the chance of attackers attempting to exploit your application.

 You should also consider whether your application might be inadvertently exposing personal information to other parties such as third-party components for advertising or third-party services used by your application.
-If you don't know why a component or service requires a personal information, don’t provide it.
-In general, reducing the access to personal information by your application will reduce the potential for problems in this area.
+If you don't know why a component or service requires personal information, don’t provide it.
+In general, reducing the access to personal information by your application reduces the potential for problems in this area.

 If a GUID is required, create a large, unique number and store it.
-Do not use phone identifiers such as the phone number or IMEI which may be associated with personal information.
+Don't use phone identifiers such as the phone number or IMEI, which may be associated with personal information.
 This topic is discussed in more detail in the Android Developer Blog.